-In the following, we discuss the two rectification phenomena in more detail for each detector design, addressing PTE first, and RSM after that.
-Electromagnetic wave (EM) simulations with CST Microwave Studio identify the regions, where the THz field drives a high-frequency current and thus heats the carrier ensemble in the graphene sheet.
+In the following, the two rectification phenomena are discussed in more detail for each detector design, first PTE and then RSM.
+Electromagnetic wave (EM) simulations with CST Studio Suite identify the regions, where the THz field drives a high-frequency current and thus heats the carrier ensemble in the graphene sheet.
 The inhomogeneity of the THz field leads to spatial gradients in the carrier temperature $T_C$ as indicated by the red (hot, $T_C>T_L$) to blue (cold, $T_C=T_L$) color-coded overlay on the plots of the graphene sheet in \Figrefb{fig:schematics+IV} and \Figrefd{fig:schematics+IV}.
-The temperature-related variation of the local Fermi energy causes the carriers to diffuse away from the hot region. \\ In the AAC case, the graphene sheet together with S and D electrodes forms a thermocouple with two junctions at graphene-S and graphene-D interfaces, where the charge carriers of the first one are heated, while the second junction remain cold.
-Under steady-state conditions, the diffusion current will lead to the build-up of a PTE voltage $U_{PTE}$ (Seebeck effect) between D and S, which under open-circuit conditions can be approximately calculated by \cite{Viti2021,Bandurin2018b}
+The temperature-dependent change in local Fermi energy causes the carriers to diffuse away from the hot region. \\ In the AAC case, the graphene sheet together with the S and D electrodes forms a thermocouple with two junctions at the graphene-S and graphene-D interfaces, where the carriers of the first junction are heated, while the second junction remains cold.
+Under steady-state conditions, the diffusion current leads to the formation of a PTE voltage $U_{PTE}$ (Seebeck effect) between D and S, which under open circuit conditions can be approximated by \cite{Viti2021,Bandurin2018b}

 where $\Delta T_C = (T_{ug}^{hot}-T_g)$, with $T_g = T_L \; (\approx \rm{293~K})$.
-Here, the heated ungated region and the remaining part of the transistor channel are considered as two lumped elements. $S_g(U_{GS})$, the Seebeck coefficient (thermopower) of the gated graphene channel, can be controlled by the TG voltage $U_{GS}$, whereas the Seebeck coefficient of the ungated segment of the graphene channel has a fixed value $S_{ug}=S_g(0\,V)$.
-It is important to note, that the Seebeck coefficients and hence $U_{PTE}$ depend also on the back gate (BG) voltage $U_{BG}$, which is not explicitly expressed in the equation.
-The same holds for the conductivity and the Fermi energy in the following equations.
-The Seebeck coefficient $S_g(U_{GS})$ can be calculated from the semi-classical Mott formula for degenerate semiconductors according to \cite{Viti2021,Bandurin2018b,Ghahari2016,Jonson1980,Mott1969}
+Here, the heated ungated region and the remaining part of the transistor channel are considered as two lumped elements. $S_g(U_{GS})$, the Seebeck coefficient (thermopower) of the gated graphene channel, can be controlled by the TG voltage $U_{GS}$, while the Seebeck coefficient of the ungated segment of the graphene channel has a fixed value $S_{ug}\approx S_g(0\,V)$.
+It is important to note, that the Seebeck coefficients and thus $U_{PTE}$ also depend on the back gate (BG) voltage $U_{BG}$, which is not explicitly expressed in the equation.
+The same is true for the conductivity and the Fermi energy in the following equations.
+The Seebeck coefficient $S_g(U_{GS})$ can be calculated from the semiclassical Mott formula for degenerate semiconductors according to \cite{Viti2021,Bandurin2018b,Ghahari2016,Jonson1980,Mott1969}